 All of these species are closely related members of the Salvia greggii and Salvia microphylla group and are adaptable to a variety of regions in USDA Cold Hardiness Zones 7 to 11.
 Suncrest Salvias are bushy plants ranging in form from compact to upright.
 All require full sun, which means they need a minimum of six hours of direct sunlight daily.

 The foliage of Suncrest Salvias is different from one hybrid to another; leaf shape varies, but all are larger than those of Autumn Sage.
 Also, they are veined similar to Mountain Sage foliage.
 No common names have been applied to these hybrids as yet.

 Similar to other members of their parent group, these hybrids need little watering once established.
 However, it's necessary to water them regularly, depending on local growing conditions, until they are well rooted.

-Here are six favorites from the Suncrest series that will be available at FBTS this spring.
+Here are five favorites from the Suncrest series that are available at FBTS.

 Salvia 'Dancing Dolls'

 Deep green -- the color of the stems and calyxes -- is always a lovely combination with pink.

 Deep green stems and calyxes give the deep salmon of the flowers a formal look.